wavemaker/docs/learn/enterprise-release-notes.md

 ---
 title: Enterprise Release
 id: ""
-sidebar_label: "Enterprise Releases (WME)"
+sidebar_label: "Enterprise Release (WME)"

 ---
-Find what's new in WaveMaker here.
-See latest information about bug fixes, new features, and improvements for WaveMaker.

 :::note
-The release details in this document are specific to Enterprise users only.
+This document applies to Enterprise users only.
 If you are a WaveMaker Online (WMO) user, see [WaveMaker Online Release](/learn/wavemaker-release-notes).
 :::

----

-We constantly work on bringing new features and improvements to the product.
-Follow our [team blog](/learn/blog) to see what's happening in WaveMaker.

-If you notice a bug and want to report it to us, please get in touch with [support](mailto:support@wavemaker.com).
-We mention your fixes in the release notes, and you can also track some of the known issues documented [here](/learn/wavemaker-known-issues).
+See what's new in WaveMaker—including new features, enhancements, and bug fixes in named versions.
+If you experience bugs or issues, please get in touch with [support](mailto:support@wavemaker.com).
+We mention your fixes in release notes and you can track some critical known issues [here](/learn/wavemaker-known-issues).

+Follow our [team blog](/learn/blog) to learn product updates from the engineers who develop it.

 ## Release History